odoe/odoenet/posts/using-angularjs-with-arcgis-api-for-javascript/index.md

 Now when starting the project, I'm going to add the ArcGIS API for JavaScript as normal including the stylesheet as well some bootstrap.
 I do this because I'm also going to use an Angular extension called [Angular-UI for Bootstrap](http://angular-ui.github.io/bootstrap/) to create a search tool.

 In the [main.js](https://github.com/odoe/angular-esri/blob/master/js/main.js) file I prefer to define angular as an AMD module.
-I only do this so that my code will Lint properly and it makes me feel warm inside. [cce lang="javascript"] define('angular', function () { if (angular) { return angular; } return {}; }); [/cce]
+I only do this so that my code will Lint properly and it makes me feel warm inside. ` define('angular', function () { if (angular) { return angular; } return {}; }); `

 Once my config is all set up, I use a bootstrap method to load up all my AngularJS modules.
 I don't know if this is standard practice or not.
 I saw something similar done in the [TekPub](http://tekpub.com/products/angular) vids, liked it and it stuck.

-[cce lang="javascript"] define([ 'angular', 'controllers/AppController', 'widgets/search/SearchBootstrap' ], function (angular, AppController, SearchBootstrap) {
+` define([ 'angular', 'controllers/AppController', 'widgets/search/SearchBootstrap' ], function (angular, AppController, SearchBootstrap) {

 function init() { var App = angular.module('app', ['ui.bootstrap']); AppController.start(App); SearchBootstrap.start(App); // need to bootstrap angular since we wait for dojo/DOM to load angular.bootstrap(document.body, ['app']); return App; }

 return { start: init };

-}); [/cce]
+}); `

 In here I create an Angular module.
 A module will have it's own scope and that [scope](http://docs.angularjs.org/#!/guide/scope#!) can be shared among controllers and directives create by this module.

 ## Get this party started

 So the first thing I do is load a general AppController for my application.
-If you look back at the [index.html](https://github.com/odoe/angular-esri/blob/master/index.html) file, you'll see I defined a controller for the body of the page. [cce lang="html"]
+If you look back at the [index.html](https://github.com/odoe/angular-esri/blob/master/index.html) file, you'll see I defined a controller for the body of the page. `

-[/cce] The [ng-controller](http://docs.angularjs.org/#!/api/ng.directive:ngController) attribute is how Angular basically scopes your page.
+` The [ng-controller](http://docs.angularjs.org/#!/api/ng.directive:ngController) attribute is how Angular basically scopes your page.
 So my AppCtrl will be good for anything inside the body of the page.
 If that doesn't quite click, it will after you use it a couple of times.

 This controller is fairly simple.
-It creates a new map and attaches is to the $scope of my module. [cce lang="javascript"] define([ 'angular', 'esri/map' ], function (angular, Map) {
+It creates a new map and attaches is to the $scope of my module. ` define([ 'angular', 'esri/map' ], function (angular, Map) {

 function mapConfigs() { return { basemap: 'streets', center: [-118.1704035141802, 34.03597014510993], zoom: 15 }; }